Profinite properties of Coxeter groups: Actions on trees

 Following \cite{Caprace2006}, a group $G$ is called $2$-\emph{spherical} if it possesses a finite generating set $S$ such that any pair of elements of $S$ generates a finite subgroup.
 By \cite{Serre2003}, a $2$-spherical group has property $\FA$.

-\begin{lemma} A Coxeter group $W_\Gamma$ has property $\FA$ if and only if $\Gamma$ is complete. \end{lemma} \begin{proof} This is a standard fact following immediately from the fact that a complete Coxeter group is $2$-spherical coupled with the observation that a non-complete $\Gamma$ always gives rise to a non-trivial amalgamated product decomposition, see \Cref{amalgam.decompostion.Coxeter}. \end{proof}
+\begin{lemma} A Coxeter group $W_\Gamma$ has property $\FA$ if and only if $\Gamma$ is complete. \end{lemma} \begin{proof} This is standard.
+It follows immediately from the fact that a complete Coxeter group is $2$-spherical coupled with the observation that a non-complete $\Gamma$ always gives rise to a non-trivial amalgamated product decomposition, see \Cref{amalgam.decompostion.Coxeter}. \end{proof}

 \begin{prop}~\cite[Proposition~2.4.9]{Ribes2017} Let $T$ be a profinite tree and let $T_1,\ldots,T_n$ be profinite subtrees for some $n\geq 1$.
 If $T_i\cap T_j\neq \emptyset$ for all $i,j\in \{1,\ldots,n\}$, then $\bigcap_{i=1}^{n}T_i\neq \emptyset$. \end{prop}